 Whisk together the flaxmeal and water in a small bowl.
 Set aside to thicken.
 This will become a binder, also known as a flax “egg.”

 Heat a non-stick skillet with the garlic, onion, and a tablespoon of water.
 Cook for 1 minute and add the diced bell pepper, carrot, and celery.
 Cook for 5-7 minutes or until partially tender.
 Add the soy sauce, nutritional yeast, Italian seasoning, onion powder, garlic powder, and pepper.
 Mix and remove from heat to cool slightly.

 In a small bowl, combine the glaze ingredients.
 Whisk until well combined.

-Combine the lentils, flax “egg,” and veggies.
+Combine the lentils, flax “egg,” veggies, oats, and chickpea flour.
 Mix well and adjust seasoning to taste.

 Line a loaf pan with parchment paper, making sure you have enough to overlap the loaf (this will make it much easier to remove form the pan).
 Press the mixture in to the pan and press it firmly into all the edges and corners.
 Make sure it is evenly spread in the pan and the top is flattened.

 Evenly spread the glaze over the top.
 Bake for 45-50 minutes.
 Let sit for 10 minutes before removing from the pan.